Tokyo: My first international experience

 I meant to write about this experience much sooner than I have.
-I was so travel exhausted in Japan and continued working that I never had the time to sit down and get it out.
-I kept a journal but found myself to overwhelmed to write.
+I have been so travel exhausted in general and continued working an incomprehensible amount of hours that I never had the time to decompress and write.
+I was too rushed and flustered.
+I kept a journal but found myself unable to write much on my travels.
 I would hope it would just stay within me and I would be able to express it better at a later time.

 So, let's start off by saying, I planned Tokyo on a total whim.
 I didn't plan much and I couldn't due to lack of internet and time.
 I was working in Alaska at the time on the ocean with zero internet and zero down time.
 Seeing some of the aftermath of the tsunami at the time, I guess it just was in the forward part of my brain.